Education about Human-Animal Interactions

 Exploring human-human, human-animal and human-Earth bonds

 Humane education demonstrates how strengthened bonds between humans, animals and our Earth can bring about lasting social, emotional, cognitive, physical, spiritual and psychological changes so humans can live with each other and other species in peace and with compassion.
-The certificate in humane education and interventions for early learners focuses on humane education training for teachers, parents and caregivers of children ages 2–8, with easy adaptability for older children.
+The Institute for Human-Animal Connection professional development certificate in humane education and interventions focuses on humane education training for teachers, mental health professionals, parents, caregivers, and informal educators.

 Orientation to Animal-Assisted Interventions Course

 New to the field of human-animal interactions and looking for an introductory course?
 Our Orientation to Animal-Assisted Interventions professional development course provides an introduction to the field of human-animal interactions, including the impact of the human-animal bond across lifespans, animal-assisted interventions (including animal-assisted activities and therapy), and considerations for the welfare of working animals.
 This four-week online course is intended for those interested in the Animals and Human Health certificate program who have limited or no experience with animal-assisted interventions and for those who would like a general overview of the impact animals have on human health both psychologically and physiologically.
 The course can serve as a stand-alone overview or as an introduction to concepts and terminology central to the AHH certificate program.

 - Week 1: Human-animal bond throughout the lifespan, including physiological and psychological impacts

 - Week 2: Overview and basic understanding of service animals, psychiatric service animals, emotional support animals and therapy animals

 - Week 3: Animal-assisted interventions, including animal-assisted activities and terminology